cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 CBOR certificates are defined in terms of DER encoded {{RFC5280}} X.509 certificates:

 * version.
 The 'version' field is encoded in the 'cborCertificateType' CBOR int.
-Currently only v3 is supported.
-The field 'cborCertificateType' also indicates the type of BOR certificate.
-Currently, type can be a natively signed CBOR certificate (cborCertificateType = 0) or a CBOR compressed X.509 v3 certificate (cborCertificateType = 1), see {{type}}.
+Only v3 is supported.
+The field 'cborCertificateType' also indicates the type of the CBOR certificate.
+Currently, type can be a natively signed CBOR certificate following X.509 v3 (cborCertificateType = 0) or a CBOR compressed X.509 v3 DER certificate (cborCertificateType = 1), see {{type}}.

 * serialNumber.
 The 'serialNumber' INTEGER value field is encoded as the unwrapped CBOR positive bignum (~biguint) 'certificateSerialNumber'.
 Any leading 0x00 byte (to indicate that the number is not negative) is therefore omitted.